 The final consideration when looking at lasers for holography is the wavelength needed for the best results.
 Security labels would be ineffective if they were recorded in the IR region, outside the range of the human eye, and many modern holographic images are created using multiple wavelengths - red, green and blue - in order to produce a coloured final image.
 Holographic applications that do not rely on the eye can be operated out with the visible spectrum and data storage, for instance, would indeed benefit from shorter UV wavelengths, leading to higher information density.

 UniKLasers design and manufacture high power, single frequency laser sources with unrivalled wavelength stability, narrow linewidths, and long coherence lengths over a range of wavelengths within a small footprint.
-We currently offer single frequency lasers in the red and green areas of the visible spectrum with our Solo 640 Series and Duetto 532 Series respectively; to complement our development of a blue Duetto 442, to facilitate high resolution, full colour holograms.
+We currently offer single frequency lasers in the red areas of the visible spectrum with our Solo 640 Series.

 Watch our Application Webinar for more information on Lasers for Holography.